Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Safety-Enforcement-and-Appeals-Policy.md

 ---

-## XIV.
+## XV.
 Creative Expression and Editorial Neutrality

 The Service hosts a wide range of fictional worlds and viewpoints.